Zheeyrr/CPool2022/README.md

 # C-Pool-2022
 Hello!
 I'm a student from the 2027 promotion.
 Here it is my Cpool of 2022

-Cpool Part 1 unit : Grade ?
+Cpool Part 1 unit : Grade A

 |   Category   | Percentage | Number of tests |
 |:------------:|:----------:|:---------------:|